gnebehay/gnebehay.com/contents/code/index.md

 <a href='/cmt'><h2>CMT</h2><img src='/cmt/voting.png' /></a>
 </td>
 <td>
-Consensus-based Matching and Tracking of Keypoints (**CMT**) is an award-winning object tracking algorithm, initially published at the Winter Conference on Applications of Computer Vision 2014, where it received the Best Paper Award.
+Consensus-based Matching and Tracking of Keypoints (<strong>CMT</strong>) is an award-winning object tracking algorithm, initially published at the Winter Conference on Applications of Computer Vision 2014, where it received the Best Paper Award.
 CMT is able to track a wide variety of object classes in a multitude of scenes without the need of adapting the algorithm to the concrete scenario in any way.